 Debt issuance costs represent costs incurred for the issuance of debt.
 Once the associated debt instrument is issued, these costs would be recorded as a debt discount and amortized using the effective interest method over the term of the related debt instrument.
 Upon abandonment of a pending financing transaction, the related deferred financing costs are charged to interest expense.
-In accordance with this policy during the three months ended March 31, 2019, the Company expensed \$150,000 of financing costs in accordance with this policy.
+In accordance with this policy, in March 2019 the Company expensed \$150,000 financing costs.